Import Zendesk Data to Google Sheets

 Replace YOUR_BASE64_ENCODED_STRING with the base64-encoded string you created in part 1, step 5.

-- Click Run and a moment later you’ll see a list of your users in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see a list of your users in your Google Sheet:

 You can check the documentation for the full list of available API requests, but if you just want to jump in, you can play around with the URLs you enter in the API URL path field.
 Try the following (one at a time):